eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/create-your-first-microservice-javascript.md

 touch index.js
 ```

-We then run `npm init` to set up our default Node.js `package.json`, providing the answers to all its questions and setting `"main": "index.js"`
+You then run `npm init` to set up your default Node.js `package.json`, providing the answers to all its questions and setting `"main": "index.js"`

 ```sh
 npm init
 ```

-Now we need to install the ioFog SDK for Node.js, which is published to NPM as [@iofog/nodejs-sdk](https://www.npmjs.com/package/@iofog/nodejs-sdk):
+Now you need to install the ioFog SDK for Node.js, which is published to NPM as [@iofog/nodejs-sdk](https://www.npmjs.com/package/@iofog/nodejs-sdk):

 ```sh
 npm install --save @iofog/nodejs-sdk